 Combat in RuneScape

-RuneScape3 and Old School RuneScape combat systems differ in that RS3 has a skill-based combat system which can be turned off at a players leisure.
 In OSRS melee and ranged combat is click-based, so is magic, however magic requires you to choose a spell.
 Higher tier weapons for any of the combat styles have special attacks.
-In both games combat is pretty simple and straightforward.
+In both games, combat is pretty simple and straightforward.

-The highest level weapons are very expensive, so people often buy RuneScape gold do dominate the scene, but you don't have to worry, as those weapons often give only a very slight advantage.
+The highest level weapons are very expensive, so people often buy RuneScape gold to dominate the scene, but you don't have to worry, as those weapons often give only a very slight advantage.

 Skilling in RuneScape